ArnavG-it/pygrades/README.md

 </summary>
 <br>

-The simplest way to install and start using PyGrades is by downloading `pygrades.zip` from the
+If you're on Windows, the simplest way to install and start using PyGrades is by downloading `pygrades(Windows).zip` from the [latest release](https://github.com/ArnavG-it/pygrades/releases/latest).
-[latest release](https://github.com/ArnavG-it/pygrades/releases/latest).
 This includes an executable as well as an example outline file.
 Extract it anywhere on your computer and double-click the `pygrades` application to launch it.

+If you're not on Windows, or prefer running the script directly, download `pygrades(Script).zip`.

 If you want to modify the program or prefer running the Python script rather than an executable,